louiswillems/louiswillems.github.io/_posts/2019-05-14-Scatter plot for text data (BigQuery).md

 <br>

-## 2. NLP with Spacy
+## 2. NLP with spaCy
 <br>
-For this step you have to ensure that spacy is installed on your notebook and then you load the german language modelé
+For this step you have to ensure that spaCy is installed on your notebook and then you load the german language model.
 <br>

 ```python